 - Tubers: sweet potatoes with peel, yams.

-To gain muscle mass it is important to eat complex carbohydrates throughout the day and before exercising because they provide adequate energy for exercise, and it is recommended you eat some protein-rich food, such as yogurt, up to 1 hour after exercising to facilitate muscular hypertrophy.
+To gain muscle mass, it is important to eat complex carbohydrates throughout the day as well as before exercising.
+Carbs can provide adequate energy for exercise, and it is recommended you eat some protein-rich food, such as yogurt, up to 1 hour after exercising to facilitate muscular hypertrophy.
 Taking supplements for muscle growth in conjunction with this diet can promote more hypertrophy.